AlinaBarsukevich/GIT-1/README.md

 # GIT-1
-# This repository was created for my homework at AT Summer courses.
+# This repository was created for my homeworks at AT Summer courses.